I need to get my hands on some acceptable metric drill bits. I only have an imperial titanium-nitride set by DeWalt. Where can I find them?

 ngmi

 Go sutton or bordo, everything else is absolute garbage.
-As for where to get them, you need to find a distributor or wholesaler that sells to tradesmen, not home depot or the like, they will fuck you in the ass on price and everythings on back order when you need it, if you're incapable of using a computer then go to a corner store in an industrial estate and ask.
-Also forget about coatings, TN is for wood elves, does fuck all in any other materials, maybe go cobalt if you're hand drilling a lot of stainless but otherwise plain HSS will last forever and cut all non hardened steels without the meme coating premium.
+As for where to get them, you need to find a distributor or wholesaler that sells to tradesmen, not home depot or the like, they will frick you in the ass on price and everythings on back order when you need it, if you're incapable of using a computer then go to a corner store in an industrial estate and ask.
+Also forget about coatings, TN is for wood elves, does frick all in any other materials, maybe go cobalt if you're hand drilling a lot of stainless but otherwise plain HSS will last forever and cut all non hardened steels without the meme coating premium.

 I bought these for work and they are godly.
 I've put them through plenty of steel beams, strut, studs, and metal boxes.
 Close to a year with near daily use and they are still going strong.